Evaluation and acute management of cervical spinal column injuries in adults

 This topic review discusses the evaluation and initial management of injuries to the cervical spinal column in adults, including the appropriate use of imaging studies.
 The importance of early recognition and appropriate management of such injuries is underscored by their association with spinal cord injury.

 Descriptions of the range of spinal column fractures and other injuries, the management of spinal cord injuries, and spinal trauma in children are discussed separately.
-(See "Spinal column injuries in adults: Definitions, mechanisms, and radiographs" and "Acute traumatic spinal cord injury" and "Anatomy and localization of spinal cord disorders" and "Evaluation of cervical spine injuries in children and adolescents" and "Overview of cervical spinal cord and cervical peripheral nerve injuries in the child or adolescent athlete".)
+(See "Spinal column injuries in adults: Definitions, mechanisms, and radiographs" and "Acute traumatic spinal cord injury" and "Anatomy and localization of spinal cord disorders" and "Evaluation and acute management of cervical spine injuries in children and adolescents" and "Overview of cervical spinal cord and cervical peripheral nerve injuries in the child or adolescent athlete".)

 EPIDEMIOLOGY AND ANATOMY